-Set in a fantasy world that has long forgotten the magic of its past.
-The suburban streets of New Mushroomton reflect our own cosmopolitan and commercially driven world.
-As unicorns, elves and pixies have succumb to the modern trappings of tech driven society; Middle Earth transformed into a McDonalds fuelled modern world.
-It is here that we meet two elf brothers, the insecure and tender Ian (Tom Holland) and his older brother Barley (Chris Pratt).
+It is hard to believe that Toy Story burst onto our screens 25 years ago, changing animation forever by introducing us to the beautiful world of Pixar.
+With their first original story since the emotionally complex delights of Coco, Onward explores themes of grief, difference and brotherly love within a colourful fantasy world.
+Set in a world that has forgotten the magic of its past, the suburban streets of New Mushroomton reflect our own cosmopolitan and commercially driven world.
+Here unicorns, elves and fairies have succumbed to the modern trappings of a tech-driven society – a Middle Earth transformed into a McDonalds fuelled capitalist utopia.
+Here, we meet two elf brothers, the insecure and tender Ian (Tom Holland) and his older brother Barley (Chris Pratt).

-Both boys raised by their mother Laurel (Julia Louis-Dreyfus) after the death of their father from an illness before Ian was born.

-As Ian reaches his 16th birthday, Laurel gives the boys a mysterious present left by their dad.
-A relic of the past in the form of a wizard’s staff, and a rare phoenix gem.
-Alongside a hand written spell that if correctly delivered can bring their dad back from the dead for just 24 hours.
-However, when both boys attempt the spell it backfires, with only the legs of their dad becoming visible.
-Leading them on a quest to find a second Phoenix gem that can bring back his top half before the sun goes down.
+Both boys were raised by their mother, Laurel (Julia Louis-Dreyfus), after the death of their father from an illness before Ian was born.
+But on Ian’s 16th birthday, Laurel gives the boys a mysterious present left by their dad.
+As they unwrap the mysterious gift, they are greeted by a relic from the past in the form of a wizard’s staff and a rare phoenix gem.
+But alongside this staff is a handwritten spell that, if correctly delivered, will bring their dad back from the dead for just 24 hours.
+However, when both boys attempt the spell, it backfires, with only their dad’s legs becoming visible—leading them on a quest to find a second Phoenix gem that can bring back his top half before the sun goes down.

 Director: Dan Scanlon

 Cast: Tom Holland, Chris Pratt, Julia Louis-Dreyfus, Octavia Spencer

 Tom Holland also appears in Spider-Man Far from Home